skinnybuff/Local-League/README.md

 # Local League
-an app to help you keep track of league standings
+an app to help you keep track of league stats & standings

+the client repo can ve found here https://skinnybuff.github.io/local-league-client/